1jour1vin

 About the wine:

-The immense nose of violet candies, blackberries, smoked bacon, and a hint of hot asphalt leads us to an expansive yet beautifully balanced Châteauneuf, with fine, powdery tannins.
-There is so much character with dark chocolate, yet it perfectly complements the deep fruit and builds toward the long, crescendoing finish, with fascinating notes of balsamic and warm, dry earth.
-Drink now, but it will be at its best starting in 2025.
+The immense nose of violet candies, blackberries, smoked bacon, and a hint of warm asphalt leads us to an expansive yet beautifully balanced Châteauneuf, with fine, powdery tannins.
+It has so much character, with notes of dark chocolate, yet this perfectly complements the deep fruit and builds toward a long, crescendo-like finish, with fascinating hints of balsamic and warm, dry earth.
+Enjoy it now, but it will be at its best starting in 2025.

 Jeb Dunnuck